Yobikō: Mock exams

 Students take mock exams throughout the year.
 Scores are made public so students are able to compare their scores with the scores of other students to find their academic standing.
 Based on their scores, students know whether they can meet the required entrance test scores required by the college to which they plan to apply.

 Attendance and popularity

 Family spending on private higher education is as common as that for public higher education.
 The OECD reported that in 2013, private spending accounted for about 66 percent of higher education costs and about 80 percent of that amount came from households (p.
 2-3).

-One of the most well-known yobikō is the Kawaii Juku.
+One of the most well-known yobikō is the Kawai Juku.
 Although it is considered a juku, among the courses it offers are classes specifically for entrance exam preparation, giving it a yobikō-like characteristic.
 It appeals not only to rōnin students but also to a wide range of age groups, as classes are offered to students from elementary school to college (Kawaijuku Group, 2012).